moorepants/dissertation/davisbicycle.rst

    They stabilize a motorcycle model at roll angle up to 30 degrees with -5 to 7.5 Nm of steer torque.
 :cite:`Sharp2007`
-   Robin Sharp uses a multi-degree of freedom motorcycle model and an LQR controller with preview to control a motorcycle moving at 30 m/s through a 4 meter lane change and a 250 meter S-turn.
+   Sharp uses a multi-degree of freedom motorcycle model and an LQR controller with preview to control a motorcycle moving at 30 m/s through a 4 meter lane change and a 250 meter S-turn.
 For the lane change he gets torques ranging from about -20 Nm to 55 Nm for a more aggressive control and -4 to 6 Nm for less aggressive control.
 The S-turn gives torques from -40 Nm to 70 Nm with a sharp peak in torque in the middle of the S-turn.
 :cite:`Cossalter2007`
    They study steady turning of motorcycles and show a plot that predicts steer